 Interwoven with DU's bold vision outlined in DU IMPACT 2025, Daniels in Focus is our roadmap for the future.
-Its scope encompasses the years 2015 through 2020-and its impact will define the best in management education for years to come.
+It encompasses the years 2015 through 2020-and it defines the best in management education for years to come.
 The University has ushered in an era of sweeping innovation and Daniels is at the forefront, channeling thought-leadership and action into the Denver business community-and beyond.

-Our plan succeeds because it's built on proven strengths.
+Our plan succeeds because it's built on our proven strengths.
 We leverage our ingenuity in developing relevant, frame-breaking academic programs.
 Our faculty's passion for meaningful research is taking center stage.
 Our students are stepping out of the classroom and into the marketplace.
 And we are there beside them, championing their personal development and inspiring them with action-based learning.
-Daniels' commitment to the PRME Principle of Purpose is meaningfully communicated through these efforts and is integrated throughout the College's programs as shown in the following examples.
+The Daniels commitment to the Principle of Purpose is meaningfully communicated through these efforts and is integrated throughout the College's programs.